Trump Legal Team On Mueller Investigation: ‘This Is A Grand Slam’

 Lastly, as The New York Times put it, there is “no public evidence” to suggest that Trump or members of his campaign “illegally assisted” the Russian election influence operation.

-It has long been rumoured that Mueller, having found no evidence of collusion, is wrapping up his investigation.
-As previously reported by The Inquisitr, the rumours intensified following the departure of Andrew Weissmann, described as the architect of the case against former Trump campaign chairman Paul Manafort.
+It has long been rumored that Mueller, having found no evidence of collusion, is wrapping up his investigation.
+As previously reported by The Inquisitr, the rumors intensified following the departure of Andrew Weissmann, described as the architect of the case against former Trump campaign chairman Paul Manafort.

 Factbox: Who did not face charges in Mueller's probe? https://t.co/behr0pofrb pic.twitter.com/Z2k4PJaygf